zattera-protocol/ZEPs/ZEPs/zep-6.md

 **Trade-off**: Less flexibility for authors who want to adjust later

-**Future**: Could add update operation in later ZIP if demand exists
+**Future**: Could add update operation in later ZEP if demand exists

 #### 4. No Nested Restrictions